 Lesbian & Gay Health Project - Bridging Healthcare and Community Organizing

-The Durham Lesbian and Gay Health Project (LGHP) was founded in 1982 “to openly and affirmatively promote individual and community well-being of gay men and lesbians…” The HIV/AIDS crisis was looming, revealing deep homophobia in the healthcare system.
-Founders David Jolly, Carl Wittman, Timmer McBride, and Aida Wakil wanted to connect gay men and lesbians with gay-friendly physicians and more information about their health needs.
-Many volunteers recall phone threats from homophobic opponents of the Project.
-For their safety, the location of the Project was kept secret.
+The Durham Lesbian and Gay Health Project (LGHP) was founded in 1982 “to openly and affirmatively promote individual and community well-being of gay men and lesbians…” Founders David Jolly, Carl Wittman, Timer McBride, and Aida Wakil wanted to connect gay men and lesbians with gay-friendly physicians and more information about their health needs, given that the HIV/AIDS crisis was looming, revealing deep homophobia in the healthcare system.

 For More Information: